Foreign relations of Kiribati: Bilateral relations

-Aid & Development
+Aid and development

 Kiribati receives development aid from the European Union, Australia, New Zealand, Japan, Canada, USA, the Asian Development Bank, UN agencies and (until 2019) Taiwan.
 In recent years it has accounted for 20–25% of Kiribati's GDP.
 Recent projects and notable inputs by the EU have included telecommunications (improvement of telephone exchanges and provision of radio and navigation equipment), the development of seaweed as an export crop, solar energy systems for the outer islands, the upgrading of the Control Tower and fire fighting services at Tarawa's Bonriki International Airport, outer island social development, health services and extensive support for the Kiribati Vocational Training Programme.
 Additionally, Cuba provides doctors, as well as scholarships for I-Kiribati medical students.